lornasw93/cypress-tests-in-azure-pipelines/README.md

 ## Notes 📝

 Originally, I was generating screenshots for only failed test runs but found that when having multiple test files

-Only e2e tests, no component tests in this project.

-The [wait-on](https://www.npmjs.com/package/wait-on) NPM package has been SUPER useful.